The spiciest foods on Amazon that reviewers are obsessed with - CNN Underscored

-There are two types of people when it comes to spicy food.
-Those who can’t handle their spice, and those who can’t help but add spice to almost everything.
+There are two types of people when it comes to spicy food: those who can’t handle their spice, and those who can’t help but add spice to almost everything.
 And if you fall into that latter group, you’ve come to the right place.
-Because we’ve scoured Amazon for the top-rated spicy snacks, sauces and seasonings so you can really add spice to basically every part of your diet.
+Because we’ve scoured Amazon for the best top-rated spicy snacks, sauces and seasonings so you can really add spice to basically every part of your diet.

 Mike’s Hot Honey ($9.99; amazon.com)

-We’d be hard pressed to find something as highly rated on Amazon as this hot honey, which boasts a 4.7-star rating from over 25,000 reviews.
-Infused with real chili peppers, drizzle a little bit on pizza or wings, or add it to cocktails for the perfect kick to all things sweet or savory.
+We’d be hard-pressed to find something as highly rated on Amazon as this hot honey, which boasts a 4.7-star rating from over 25,000 reviews.
+Infused with real chili peppers, the sauce is perfect for drizzling on pizza or wings, or adding to cocktails for the perfect kick to all things sweet or savory.
 You can also opt for the Original & Extra Hot Combo Pack if you want to take the heat up a level.

 Samyang Spicy Chicken Roasted Noodles, 5-Pack ($10.99; amazon.com)

-These Korean spicy noodles are commonly referred to as “fire noodles” on the internet, and have become a hit in the United States thanks to YouTube challenges and internet reaction videos.
-The literal name of these instant noodles translates to “stir-fried chicken noodles,” since in addition to being super spicy, they also have a delicious, rich chicken flavor.
-You can also try your hand at the two times spicy version of these noodles.
+These Korean spicy noodles are commonly referred to as “fire noodles” on the internet, and they’ve become a hit in the United States, thanks to YouTube challenges and internet reaction videos.
+The literal name of these instant noodles translates to “stir-fried chicken noodles,” since in addition to being super spicy they also have a delicious, rich chicken flavor.
+You can also try your hand at the 2X Spicy version of these noodles.
 But seriously, add to cart at your own risk.

 Truff Gourmet Hot Sauce ($17.98; amazon.com)

-Introducing, Amazon’s No. 1 bestselling hot sauce!
-With over 12,000 reviews, this is definitely a fan-favorite (and an editor-favorite too).
-It’s not for those who want a lot of heat, rather those who are looking for a luxurious, super-flavorful hot sauce that will add more flavor than.
-This hot sauce is pricey, but it’s infused with black truffle (which Truff calls the “black diamond” of chilli peppers) which justifies the cost.
-We also love Truff’s mayonnaise and pasta sauce, which speak to the quality of the brand, as well as the even spicier Truff Hotter Sauce.
+Introducing Amazon’s No. 1 bestselling hot sauce!
+With over 12,000 reviews, this is definitely a fan favorite (and an editor favorite too).
+It’s not for those who want a lot of heat, but rather for those who are looking for a luxurious, super-flavorful hot sauce that will add more flavor.
+This hot sauce is pricey, but it’s infused with black truffle (which Truff calls the “black diamond” of chilli peppers), which justifies the cost.
+We also love Truff’s mayonnaise, pasta sauce and the even spicier Truff Hotter Sauce, which speaks to the quality of the brand.

 Hapi Hot Wasabi Peas + Spicy Sriracha Peas Combo Pack ($14.36; amazon.com)